-The target of the Guidelines is AI company (AI system developers (i.e., companies that develop AI systems), AI system operators (i.e., companies that operate AI systems), and data providers).
+The target of the Guidelines is Al company (Al system developers (i.e., companies that develop Al systems), Al system operators (i.e., companies that operate Al systems), and data providers).

-Al system developer: An entity that develops an Al system for its own use or to provide it to others (including an entity that conducts re-training, for example, to maintain the performance of an Al system).
+Al system developer: An entity that develops an Al system for its own use or to provide it to others as a business (including an entity that conducts re-training, for example, to maintain the performance of an Al system).

-Al system operator: An entity that operates an Al system for its own use or for the use of others (for example, it includes an entity which do not engage in Al system development, but simply procure and operate an Al system), and is responsible to a certain extent for the operation of the Al system and/or maintenance of its performance.
+Al system operator: An entity that operates an Al system for its own use or for the use of others as a business (for example, it includes an entity which do not engage in Al system development, but simply procure and operate an Al system), and is responsible to a certain extent for the operation of the Al system and/or maintenance of its performance.
 Although such an entity is not necessarily the legal right holder of the AI system, it is generally believed that in many cases they are the same entity.